Mao Zedong Thought Flag: Background

-China's economic reforms have been followed by official support for nationalism and the integration of the Internet with the global economy.
+China's reform and opening up have been followed by official support for nationalism and the integration of the Internet with the global economy.
 There was no room for leftist discourse in the online mainstream media due to official censorship, and the marketization and concerted marginalization efforts of liberal and neoliberal intellectuals.
 The old leftists within the CCP - some of whom are over 90 years old - struggled to reach out to the Internet, making the transition from print media to the Internet medias and gradually making the leftist voice on the Internet more and more vocal.
 In 2001, the old leftist magazine Pursuit of Truth (《真理的追求》) was suspended because of its opposition to Jiang Zemin's "Three Represents".
 After realizing that there was little hope to resume the magazine's publication, in 2003, the editor board of the magazine collaborated with about 100 retired officials from within the CCP to found the Mao Zedong Flag website.

 In July 2007, the website crossposted a 7,000-word open letter led by the former Development Research Center of the State Council advisor Ma Bin, deploring the shortcomings of the Chinese economic reforms and arguing that "the whole country is at a most precarious time" and the country will soon "have its own Boris Yeltsin", causing the website to be suspended shortly thereafter, although according to Qi Zhiwang, one of the creators, the website was down for "technical reasons".
 The website later reopened.

 After the downfall of Bo Xilai, former CCP Secretary of Chongqing, a number of Chinese leftist websites were suspended again, including the Flag and the Utopia.
 According to Zhang Xiaojin, an associate dean of international studies at People's University, "the State Council and Beijing Information Offices recently convened a meeting of Internet monitors to discuss tight control of seven websites," among which were "two ultra-left sites, Utopia and Maoflag."
 In 2014, the website was restored as Mao Zedong Thought Flag website, which was later closed again.
 In 2017, the website was restored as the Mao Zedong Thought Flag again, and registered in Beijing.